From Rock Island, Illinois, Eleanor Senske suggests a dollop of lemon sherbet complements her spiced treats nicely.

 - Cover and freeze for 15 minutes.
 Shape dough into a 7-in. roll; flatten to 1-in. thickness.
 Wrap in plastic wrap.
 Freeze for 8 hours or overnight.

 - Unwrap dough and cut into 1/8-in. slices; place 2 in. apart on parchment paper-lined baking sheets.
 Sprinkle with reserved sugar.
 Bake at 350° for 8-10 minutes or until firm.
 Remove from pans to wire racks to cool.
+If desired, dip cookies in melted chocolate and sprinkle with ginger.
 Yield: 3-1/2 dozen.

 Originally published as Ginger Thins in Light & Tasty October/November 2001, p50